Everything should be made as simple as possible, but not simpler.

 Immuno-oncology therapy, the science of mobilizing the immune system to kill cancer, has been pursued for more than a century.
 Recently this powerful approach has taken the center stage in cancer therapies.
 Ipilimumab and nivolumab/pembrolizumab are among the earliest immune checkpoint inhibitors (targeting CTLA-4 and PD-1, respectively) and have transformed the therapeutic approach as new and promising tools for cancer management.

-To effectively kill cancer cells by immune systems, a complete Cancer-Immunity Cycle (Chen & Mellman, 2013) including a series of stepwise events must be initiated and allowed to proceed and expand iteratively.
+To effectively kill cancer cells using the immune system, a complete Cancer-Immunity Cycle (Chen & Mellman, 2013) including a series of stepwise events must be initiated and allowed to proceed and expand iteratively.
 Each step of the Cancer-Immunity Cycle requires the coordination of numerous stimulatory and inhibitory factors in nature.

 There are two major constraints in advancing new cancer immunotherapies: differentiated biology in the lab that will faithfully translate into clinical benefits, and a working system to quickly prove the benefits in clinical settings.

 At Elpiscience, we are focused on biological insights.
-We endeavor to find differentiated biology in the complex immune system that affects tumors.
+We endeavor to find differentiated biology in a complex immune system in order to effectively eradicate tumors.
 Elpiscience is fortunate to have science-driven talents searching for answers in the lab, world-renowned experts guiding our scientific strategies, and global collaborators sharing a common vision in the power of translational science to help patients.